-For currently enrolled TUSD students, a completed application form is all that is required.
-Non-TUSD enrolled students must provide additional information as detailed on the application check-list.
+For currently enrolled TUSD students, a completed application form is all that is required if testing on a day other than the TUSD assigned school day for testing.
+If a TUSD student tests on their assigned school day, they do not need to submit any application paperwork.
+Non-TUSD enrolled students must provide additional information as detailed on the application checklist.
 The UHS Principal, with the advice and consent of the UHS School Council will update the check list annually.